yaza-putu/laravel-repository-with-service/README.md

 }

 ```
-In your controller you can use the service but only call interfaces auto bind to repository.
+In your controller you can use like

 ```php
 <?php